 Ms. Coleman is a Fellow of the American College of Bankruptcy.
 She serves on the board of directors of the American Bankruptcy Institute, and co-chairs its annual Complex Financial Restructuring Program.
 She frequently speaks on bankruptcy law and distressed investing, participating in programs sponsored by the Practising Law Institute, the American Bankruptcy Institute, Turnaround Management Association, ARA, the M&A Advisor, the New York City Bar Association, California Continuing Education of the Bar and the American Bar Association.
 She also serves on the Steering Committee of the NYC Bankruptcy Assistance Project.

-Ms. Coleman was named one of the 100 Most Influential Women in Business by the San Francisco Business Times, and she is ranked by Chambers USA as a leading restructuring lawyer.
-Ms. Coleman was also designated a leading lawyer in bankruptcy in The Best Lawyers in America, and her expertise in cross-border insolvency was noted in the IFLR 500 and in PLC's Cross-Border Restructuring and Insolvency Handbook.
+Ms. Coleman was named a 2018 Bankruptcy MVP by Law360 and one of the 100 Most Influential Women in Business by the San Francisco Business Times.
+She is ranked by Chambers USA as a leading restructuring lawyer.
+Ms. Coleman was also designated a leading lawyer in bankruptcy in The Best Lawyers in America, and her expertise in cross-border insolvency was noted in the IFLR 500 and in PLC’s Cross-Border Restructuring and Insolvency Handbook.

 Ms. Coleman graduated magna cum laude from Pomona College.
 She earned her J.D. from Boalt Hall School of Law (U.C.
 Berkeley), where she was elected to the Order of the Coif.
 She served as Senior Articles Editor of the California Law Review and is the author of “Arnel Development Co. v.
 City of Costa Mesa: Rezoning by Initiative and Landowners’ Due Process Rights,” 70 Cal.
 L. Rev. 1107(1982).